flux-framework/flux-core/doc/man1/flux-job.rst

 .. program:: flux job raise

-An exception may raised on one or more jobids with ``flux job raise``.
+An exception may raised on one or more jobids with :program:`flux job raise`.
 An optional message included with the job exception may be provided via the :option:`--message=NOTE` option or after the list of jobids.
 The special argument *"--"* forces the end of jobid processing and can be used to